reshmabidikar/slate/source/includes/_credit.md

 ## Credit Resource

-The `Credit` resource represent credits created by the user.
-Credit items are tracked inside `Invoice` Resource and they become reflected at the level of the `Account`, i.e account credit.
-Such credits will then be used on subsequent invoices to bring the balance to zero.
+The `Credit` resource represents the credits created on behalf of the customer `Account`.
+Credits are tracked inside invoices, as a specical kind of of invoice item.
+The credits are visible at the level of the `Account`, i.e account credit, and those will automatically be consumed by the system on subsequent invoices to bring the balance to zero -- or reduce the balance if there is not enough credit to pay the full amount.

 The attributes are the following: